 The Benczkowski Memo represents a moderate but potentially important change in the Justice Department's approach to the appointment of corporate compliance monitors.
 It reinforces the importance of having an adequate corporate compliance program and associated procedures in place when resolving corporate criminal cases, and highlights the benefits of such a program in resolving matters with the Justice Department.
 Therefore the state of a company's compliance program, both at the time of the wrongdoing, and at the time of resolution, will continue to be a critical factor in the Justice Department's determination of how to resolve corporate criminal matters.

 Similarly, the Justice Department's expectations as to what represents a effective corporate compliance program and the guidance that it has issued (including under the now defunct compliance counsel regime), remain in place.
-Baker McKenzie has distilled this guidance, and that of other regulators and enforcement agencies into Five Essential Elements of Corporate Compliance.

 While the Justice Department will continue to consider a company's compliance program, remediation and culture in determining if and how to resolve a corporate criminal matter with a company, all else being equal, the Benczkowski Memo gives grounds for companies and defense counsel to resist the appointment of a compliance monitor to oversee companies compliance remediation and enhancement post-resolution, and, when a monitor is appointed, to narrow the mandate of the Monitor to an appropriate scope.